Get in Touch

 • User administration through the web console

-• Queue management from the web interface
+• Queue management via the web console

-• Utilizing the command-line interface
+• Using the command line interface

 8. RabbitMQ and the REST API